Magnetic-Fox/Old-Watcom-Projects/README.md

 It's possible that they would compile using old Microsoft compilers, but I haven't tested it.
 It's best to use Watcom for them.
 In fact, these projects are heavily tied to Watcom coding style, so I think there might be serious problems with compiling them outside such environment.

+## Additional information

+The codes provided here are very old - there are yet from 2019 year.
+I was a bit different back then. ;) Please don't take it much seriously, when You decide to read some of the texts included in those very old programs - I think I was thinking like a teenager back then. ;)

 ## Disclaimer

 I've made much effort to provide here working and checked codes with hope it will be useful.